-- 1. complete of a minimum of 60 credit hours including: - 31 credit hours of General Education program requirements \\\ - 15 credits in HACL core courses with a minimum of 3 credit hours at the 200 level - up to 11 elective credit hours as needed to complete 60 credit hours - complete a minimum of 15 credit hours at the 200 level with at least 3 credits at the 200-level from the HACL core - 3. have a 2.0 GPA or higher.
+1. complete a minimum of 60 credit hours including:

+- 3 credits for ENGL 101 if needed for ENGL 102/ENGL 103, or select an elective. - 31 credit hours of General Education program requirements - Two General Education institutional requirement (GEIR) courses are required from the following General Education courses: COMM, HLTH, or one ARTD or HUMD.
+Students may only take one course from ARTD or HUMD to fulfill General Education institutional requirements (GEIR). - One global and cultural perspectives designated course as part of their General Education program - 15 credits in HACL core courses with a minimum of 3 credit hours at the 200-level - up to 11 elective credit hours as needed to complete 60 credit hours - 2. complete a minimum of 15 credit hours at the 200-level with at least 3 credits at the 200-level from the HACL core: - ENGL 102, ENGL 103, COMM 108, and COMM 112 are not eligible for HACL core requirements if used for General Education foundation requirements.
+ENGL 101 and ENGL 110 cannot be used to meet HACL core requirements. - 3. have a 2.0 GPA or higher: - ENGL 102 or ENGL 103 must have a grade of C or better required to graduate.